scala/docs.scala-lang/_overviews/scala3-book/control-structures.md

   println("Came to the 'finally' clause.")
 ```

-Assuming that the `openAndReadAFile` method uses the Java _java.io.*_ classes to read a file and doesn’t catch its exceptions, attempting to open and read a file can result in both a `FileNotFoundException` and an `IOException`, and those two exceptions are caught in the `catch` block of this example.
+Assuming that the `openAndReadAFile` method uses the Java `java.io._` classes to read a file and doesn’t catch its exceptions, attempting to open and read a file can result in both a `FileNotFoundException` and an `IOException`, and those two exceptions are caught in the `catch` block of this example.

-## More information

-That covers the basics of Scala control structures.
-For more details, see the Reference documentation.
+[matchable]: {{ site.scala3ref }}/other-new-features/matchable.html